 The things that prove successful on Peacock will show up on the entire NBCU platform, she added.

-On top of that, NBCU plans to involve its ad clients in other ways, including putting them on a Peacock Streaming Council along with creators and engineers that will aim to build and test models that resonate with audiences.
+On top of that, NBCU plans to involve its ad clients in other ways, including forming a Peacock Streaming Council that will aim to build and test models that resonate with audiences.
 Peacock sponsors are also going to be promoting Peacock on their websites and in-store.
 Those sponsors will be featured in ads promoting Peacock.
 The launch of Peacock will be one of NBCU’s biggest, running across all of NBCU’s properties including the Tokyo Olympic Games.